cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     1.19.5.

-In version 1.18, we deprecated the `postgresql` label in pods to identify the name of the cluster and replaced it with the more canonical `cnpg.io/cluster` label.
+In version 1.18, we deprecated the `postgresql` label in pods to identify the name of the cluster, and replaced it with the more canonical `cnpg.io/cluster` label.
 The `postgresql` label is no longer maintained.

 Similarly, from this version, the `role` label is deprecated.
-The new label `cnpg.io/instanceRole` is now set, and will entirely replace the `role` label in a future release.
+The new label `cnpg.io/instanceRole` is now used, and will entirely replace the `role` label in a future release.

 #### Shortcut for keeping the existing behavior